fawmi/vue-google-maps/README.md

 >
 </GMapMap>
 ```

+## More components

+Many other components are also supported.
+Checkout [docs](https://vue-map.netlify.app) for more.

 ## Contributions
 The best way to contribute is to report reproducible bugs, but feature requests and improvement suggestions are always welcome too.
 And definitely bug fixes and PR are welcome.